 In the digital era of Society 5.0, there are many technologies (Yamada, 2021) that can be used to assist students in writing scientific papers (Farikah & Al Firdaus, 2020; Parsons, 2020; Wafiroh et al., 2021).
 Unfortunately, the available technology is not yet known by students.
-Introducing technology that can help is highly recommended in students scientific learning papers.
-Teaching writing scientific papers by utilizing technology can be done with Technological Pedagogical Knowledge (TPACK) learning framework (Ersanli, 2016).
-The TPACK learning framework is widely used as research material to teach science material (Guzev & Roehrig, 2009; Srisawasdi, 2014) or social (Ersanli, 2016; Tseng, 2016) by utilizing technology that supports the material being taught.
+Introducing technology that can help students is highly recommended in learning scientific papers.
+Teaching writing scientific papers by utilizing technology can be done with the Technological Pedagogical Content Knowledge (TPACK) learning framework (Ersanli, 2016).
+The TPACK learning framework is widely used as research material to teach science material (Guzey & Roehrig, 2009; Srisawasdi, 2014) or social (Ersanli, 2016; Tseng, 2016) by utilizing technology that supports the material being taught.